 The impact of COVID-19 on developing countries is expected to be significantly worse compared to most developed countries currently facing the same threat.
 It is not only the impact on the health crisis in the short term but also the long term social and economic effects this virus will have.

-This is mainly due to poor living conditions and over population that makes it difficult to maintain social distancing.
+This is mainly due to poor living conditions and overpopulation that makes it difficult to maintain social distancing.
 Many citizens lack access to basic resources such as water which prevents proper hygiene.
-Poor energy infrastructure means many countries don’t have continuous power supply to hospitals.
-Also limiting the country’s ability to respond is a drastic lack in resources.
+Poor energy infrastructure means many countries don’t have a continuous power supply to hospitals.
+Also limiting the country’s ability to respond is a drastic lack of resources.